-Medical Delta Technological solutions for sustainable healthcare The COVID-19 pandemic has underlined the urgency of achieving a healthcare transition in the coming years.
+Medical Delta eHealth & selfmanagement for a healthy society How eHealth is changing healthcare Vital Delta: Medical Delta's journey towards vitality and health Improving the vitality and health in the Delta region Healthy Society Scientific Program (expected to start mid-2022) Research into prevention and the promotion of a healthy lifestyle METABODELTA: Metabolomics for clinical advances in the Medical Delta Growing old healthy by predicting and preve nting diseases Holland PTC Medical Delta program on HTA value proposition Determining the cost effectiveness of proton therapy Medical Delta Regenerative Medicine 4D Generating complex tissues with stem cells and printing technology Medical Delta AI for Computational Life Sciences Opening new doors for biological research Medical Delta's Journey from Prototype to Payment From prototype to payment Advisory Boards Scientific Board and Economic Board Young Medical Delta Platform for students, young researchers and young professionals Medical Delta Professors Overview Medical Delta Technological solutions for sustainable healthcare The COVID-19 pandemic has underlined the urgency of achieving a healthcare transition in the coming years.
 It has accelerated this transition by boosting the digitalization of healthcare and created new opportunities to get the right care in the right place.
 In the meantime, the average life expectancy in Europe is increasing.
 Due to the aging of our population and other factors, such as the increase in chronic diseases, the demand for specific care will increase in the coming years, as will the costs.
 At the same time, we want to live longer, in good health and condition and in a sustainable world, but the number of caregivers is declining.
-To keep our healthcare system sustainable, a transition is recommended.
+To keep our healthcare system sustainable, a transition is needed.
 In our opinion, technology plays an indispensable role in this transition.
 To push this transition forward, the regional MedTech ecosystems in The Netherlands, in collaboration with universities, companies and governmental organizations, set up the MedTechNL Agenda.
 This agenda highlights the ambition that the MedTech sector wants to deliver: more focus on prevention and early diagnosis, more operations with minimal trauma and more care at home.
 Demand-driven innovation is crucial in realizing these ambitions and thus in realizing Medical Delta's contribution to the healthcare transition.
 Technological innovations are key, and it is of great importance that the technology itself fits into daily healthcare practice.
 This is only possible if scientists from different disciplines work together.
 Engineers and healthcare professionals collaborate, and patients' perspectives should also be taken into account from the beginning of each innovation process.
 Over the past 15 years, Medical Delta has brought together scientists, engineers, medical doctors, small and medium enterprises, large companies, municipal and provincial governments, science funders and many others to collaborate.
-Medical Delta has captured the best scientists in their fields in 15 different consortia that are working together on 15 interdisciplinary scientific programs.
-Their research takes place at locations including the BioScience Park in Leiden, the TU Delft campus and the Convergence HealthTech campus in Rotterdam.
-Acceleration of innovation takes place in 10 Medical Delta Living Labs, where scientists, companies, healthcare professionals and patients collaborate.
-This magazine introduces the 15 Medical Delta scientific programs.
+Medical Delta has captured the best scientists in their fields in 16 different consortia that are working together on 16 interdisciplinary scientific programs.
+Their research takes place at locations such as the BioScience Park in Leiden, the TU Delft campus and the Convergence HealthTech campus in Rotterdam.
+Acceleration of innovation takes place in 9 Medical Delta Living Labs, where scientists, companies, healthcare professionals and patients collaborate.
+This magazine introduces the Medical Delta scientific programs.
 Each program aims to achieve ambitious goals in the coming years.
 You will learn how these Medical Delta programs are helping to accelerate technological solutions for sustainable healthcare.